 Say you’re doing interval work and you want the intense portion to be the same on each one- simply recall what resistance % you set it at and set it there again with the convenient lever.

-This is exactly how Peloton does their resistance, but they use a dial instead of a lever.
+This is similar to how Peloton does their resistance, but they use a dial instead of a lever.
+Peloton’s resistance is also digitally displayed and much more sophisticated.

 The IC7.9 uses a standard bicycle seat.
 This means 2 things: 1) the seat is uncomfortable, and 2) you can easily swap it out for another one if you want to.